 - Violent Crime Rate: States with high violent crime rates aren't ideal for anyone, least of all people who are trying to enjoy retirement.

 - Healthcare Costs: As you grow older you may need to rely upon your state's healthcare system.
 Some states have more affordable premiums than others.
+You can compare the best health insurance companies here.

 - Cost of Living Index: A state's cost of living has a big impact on what your retirement budget looks like in terms of daily expenses like groceries and gasoline.